 Should you experience an unusual or burning taste from your clearomiser, there may be built-up deposits on the heating coils.
 These deposits tend to burn causing very unpleasant flavors.
 Follow the tips in the cleaning section or replace the head to resolve these issues.

-How Do You Change the Atomiser and Wick On A Clearomiser
+How Do You Change the Head/Atomiser and Wick On A Clearomiser

 When an atomiser burns out, or a wick gets gummed up, it’s usually much cheaper to buy a new replacement head and wick for a cleaomiser rather than buying a new clearomiser.